 Some would suggest that the above approach does not promote or results in loss of free-thinking, and creativity.
 To the contrary, selective, high-quality education is not defined by entering as A(blank slate) and graduating as B(whatever you want).
 Rather, people want minimally to enter an institution as A(other) –> graduating as → B(mini-Me), or A(other) → graduating as → B(maxi-Me), in the latter scenario the student develops extraordinarily, founded upon, yet exceeding the knowledge, skills, experiences, values, perspectives, and opportunities that the chosen institution brings to the table, producing a transformed individual.
 Education should imbue the student with a lattice of superior, leading-edge, education-guided facts, skills and experiences that the student may both concurrently and subsequently apply to interpolate and extrapolate beyond the limits of their formal education – as would well-constructed artificial intelligence.

 What does this mean for a student?
-Start developing an AI-like strategy, including instructor interactions that yield efficient gathering of the core, foundational data with which to engage in a similar, information management approach.
+ISG Success suggests you start developing an AI-like strategy, including instructor interactions that yield efficient gathering of the core, foundational data with which to engage in a similar, information management approach.
 It also means you push academic administration, student achievement and retention resources, and teaching staff to be more effective than ever before to assure that they share the best possible core, foundation knowledge, skills and experience they have, with you, so that you do not need to independently recreate the wheel.
-Be an Academic High Achiever – a highly effective human learner.
+ISG Success supports you as an Academic High Achiever – a highly effective human learner.